huhu/rust-search-extension/docs/content/_index.md

 # Display Feature Flags in docs.rs page

-Feature flags are such a kind of crucial property we would involve in when we gain insight into a crate.
-However, docs.rs don't display the crate's feature flags, which is inconvenient.
+Docs.rs don't display the crate's feature flags, which is inconvenient.
 So Rust Search Extension fills the gap.

 ![IMG](/feature-flags.png)